 - Release the underground drain

-- Pull the blockage back towards you
+- Draw the blockage toward you

 Working With a Basement or Foundation Repair Specialist